vgiansanti/Kallisto-scATAC/README.md

 The other files available are:

-* MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.
+* Figure1C_MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.

 * Figure2_Circular_staked_barplot.R: is the script to make the bar plot of the paper.